5 Little Known Unbounce Hacks To Boost Your Conversion Rate

 But have you really pushed it to its limits?

-In this article, we’ll explore 5 of the more obscure but effective tricks you can use to really squeeze the most out of your landing page…
+In this article, we’ll show you 5 of the more obscure but effective Unbounce tricks and tips to really squeeze the most out of your landing page…

 A simple primer on conversion rate optimisation

-My favourite model to describe conversion rate optimisation is LIFT – it succinctly and visually describes the levers we can use to create a high performing landing page:
+The LIFT model succinctly and visually describes the levers we can use to create a high performing landing page:

 In other words: We wish to show a clear value proposition whilst adding urgency, relevance and clarity.
 We should aim to reduce distraction and anxiety as much as possible.